 The flagship feature of Sistrix is its visibility index that measures how well your site performs in search compared to your competitors.
 Built into Sistrix is also an alerts system based upon that index.
 This makes it a great way to monitor your site and the competition with minimal effort.
 Read this on the Sistrix blog to get you underway.

-Rank trackers are also a pretty good way to monitor performance to see if rankings have been impacted.
+Rank trackers are also a good way to monitor performance to see if rankings have been impacted.
 As far as I know, there isn't a rank tracker that has an impressive alerts system built in to make performance monitoring automation easy.
-Still, pretty much all of them have visualisations that show performance at a glance.
+Still, almost all of them have visualisations that show performance at a glance.
 Here are some recommendations:

 - Advanced Web Ranking